cdunku/8080/README.md

 ### Windows

 Installing `GCC` on Windows is much more time consuming.
 First and foremost, you can install all the GNU Compilers on [SourceForge](https://sourceforge.net/projects/mingw/).
 Go through the setup process until you reach the MinGW installation manager and mark the desired options for installation and click apply.
+I'd recommend you to pick `mingw-developer-tools`, `mingw-32 base`, `mingw-32-gcc-g++` and `msys-base` (Other options include different compilers for different languages, e.g. `g++` is for `C++`).
 Next you'll need to change your system's Enviornment Variables.
-Run `Super/Windows + R` and type `systempropertiesadvanced` and select `Environment Variables` double click `Path` in the `System variables` section.
-Click `New` and add `C:\MinGW\bin` as a path.
+Run `Super/Windows + R`, type `systempropertiesadvanced`, select `Environment Variables`, double click `Path` and in the `System variables` section click `New` and add `C:\MinGW\bin` as a path.
 Open PowerShell and insert `gcc -v`, the output should look something like this:

 ```